blackhatinside/Mtech_ResearchWork/README.md

 - Images in NIfTI format converted to PNG (112x112 pixels)
 - Contains DWI (Diffusion-weighted imaging) scans with corresponding lesion masks
 - Ground truth masks are binary (white for lesion, black for non-lesion)
+- Lesions can vary in sizes and shapes, may be as small as a single pixel

 Key Methodology:
 1. Data Preprocessing: